 This doesn’t mean that the PTO President is in charge of everything.

-That’s totally a Don’t!), but rather the President has to stay in the loop of pretty much all communications so she knows what’s going on.
+The President has to stay in the loop of pretty much all communications so she knows what’s going on.

 The President serves as the main point of contact for everything and anything PTO related, including all PTO committees.